Garbage and Refuse

 The health risks associated with garbage/refuse are significant.
 Waste may pose not only dangerous physical (protruding nails or sharp edges) and chemical (harmful fluids or dust) hazards, but can also attract rodents, insects, and other vermin.
 Additionally, countless neighborhoods have been evacuated and property damage has been significant because of refuse/garbage that caught fire, either by spontaneous combustion or, more commonly, by arson.

-To report refuse on personal property, call Neighborhood Services at 209-664-7348, or complete the online citizen report form.
+To report refuse on personal property, call Code Enforcement at 209-664-7348, or complete the online citizen report form.

 Garbage Bins on the StreetAccording to TMC 6-3-206:

 It shall be unlawful to allow to stand or remain in any street or any place open to the public view, except an alley, any type of container for waste or industrial refuse for a period exceeding Twenty-four (24) consecutive hours.
 The provisions of this section shall apply only to the persons described in Section 6-3-201 of this article.